The Best E-Commerce Software Platforms

 While GoDaddy’s 800 website design templates are undeniably impressive, it’s hard to take full advantage of that breadth.
 There’s no template search feature, so you have to manually scroll to find the one you like.
 The whole process is a little more time-consuming than, say, Shopify’s.

 Why we chose it

 We were extremely impressed with Volusion’s high-end shopping cart software.
-It’s loaded with features: Personal and guest profiles, wish lists, and a unique pop-up list that lets shoppers view their cart without leaving the page.
-The cart experience is also mobile compatible and available in multiple languages, like GoDaddy’s, so it’s accessible for a wider range of customers.
+It’s loaded with features: personal and guest profiles, wish lists, and a pop-up list that lets shoppers view their cart without leaving the page.
+The cart is also mobile-compatible and available in multiple languages, like GoDaddy’s, so it’s accessible for a wider range of customers.
 At the end, one-page checkout makes the purchase process quick and painless.

 Easy to learn

-If you’re new to ecommerce and website building, you’ll love Volusion’s easy-to-navigate interface.
+If you’re new to e-commerce and website-building, you’ll love Volusion’s easy-to-navigate interface.
 You have quick access to video tutorials and other online resources, which are located directly on the dashboard.
 These offer advice on building your store, expanding it, and everything in between.
-Volusion also makes site design blissfully simple — just choose a template, click ‘Install,’ then ‘Activate,’ and you’re off (you can even preview the template first).
+Volusion also makes site design blissfully simple — just choose a template, click "Install," click "Activate," and you’re off (you can even preview the template first).
 For beginners, or users who want to be more hands-off with site design, this simplicity is key.

 Post to social media

 Volusion offers a variety of resources designed to help you market your online store.
 One of these marketing tools is an interface that allows you to create messages that are automatically posted to your Facebook and Twitter accounts.
 You can add links to products and categories and submit content to both websites with one click.

 Points to consider